Seed Saving notes and lessons learnt

 As I’ve become a more experienced grower of my own fruit and vegetables I want to spread my gardening wings to seed saving.
 This page is all about seed saving for the home gardener.

-Much of the info out there either presumes you already have knowledge about the basics of seed saving (and has huge gaps), or is highly technical and uses botanical and scientific terms which to be honest can leave me even more confused.
+I’ve found that much of the info out there either presumes you already have a vast knowledge about the basics of seed saving and as a result has huge gaps in information, or is highly technical and uses botanical and scientific terms which to be honest can leave me even more confused.

-So I’ve put my own together, based on what I’ve learnt in the last year or so, and articles I’ve found and so must acknowledge that I’ve garnered valuable info from the great guys at Seedy Sunday, RealSeeds, HSL, plus books – Suzanne Ashworth “Seed to Seed” and The Seeds of Kokopelli – “a manual for the production of seeds in the family garden”.
+So I’ve put my own together, based on what I’ve learnt and articles I’ve found.
+I’ve garnered valuable info from the great guys at Seedy Sunday, RealSeeds, HSL, plus books such as Suzanne Ashworth “Seed to Seed” and The Seeds of Kokopelli – “a manual for the production of seeds in the family garden”.

 - Because we can!

 - There are so many precious varieties out there that are, without seed savers, disappearing into the ether

 - You can save seeds of varieties that do well for you in your area / garden